Airblader/jsava/README.md

 }
 ```

+### Testing

+1. Every public method of a class shall have at least one test.
+2. Every non-error use-case of a method shall be tested (error-cases are a nice plus, though).

 ### Comments

 1. A `TODO` comment may never be empty; it should always contain what the comment is about.